bitrise-steplib/steps-sign-apk/README.md

 ### Creating your own steps

-Follow [this guide](https://devcenter.bitrise.io/contributors/create-your-own-step/) if you would like to create your own step
+Follow [this guide](https://devcenter.bitrise.io/contributors/create-your-own-step/) if you would like to create your own step.